spinnaker/dcd-spec/README.md

 * Configurations can inject new stages or groups of stages into the final pipeline graph with keywords `before`, `after`, `first` and `last`.

+# moustache templating & render lifecycle

+For greater control over templates, Moustache is offered within string values of templates.
+Moustache templating is only allowed in string values so that the JSON transport can always be valid.
+The results of a Moustache template can and often will result in non-string values (even object graphs).

+Given a Configuration JSON, Orca will resolve all parent templates, then iterate each one with the Configuration values, rendering all discovered moustache templates in string values.
+Once all templates have been rendered, Orca will merge them together for the final pipeline configuration validation & execution.

 # template and configuration schemas

 Templates and Configuration schemas feel pretty similar, but do have